lpancescu/debian-desktop/README.md

 pages in Firefox quickly ends up using more memory than it has.

 The Ansible playbook currently configures just swaaping on zram.
 Fedora already uses a similar configuration since Fedora 33.
-After lots of experiments, I decided to set the size of the zram swap to 150% of the avilable RAM, similar to what Google uses in ChromeOS and pehaps Android (not sure if this is still the case, but 150% practically doubles the amount of RAM in the sysem if zram ca acieve a compression ratio around 3:1).
-This is workload-dependent, I see compression ratios of around 3.7:1 or 3.2:1 in most cases.
+I saw a compression ratio of 2.2:1 using lz4 and 2.33:1 using lzo, so setting the size of the zram disk to 100% of the system RAM should be enough to prevent it from using more than 50% of the system memory.

 My playbook only supports Debian Buster; I plan to add support for Bullseye after it's released.
 Due to a limitation in the *zram-tools*